Ryan W. Owen joined Adams and Reese in 2010. He is a Partner in the firm’s Litigation Practice Group.

 Ryan’s representative experience includes:

-Served as lead counsel multi-day bench trials, landlord/tenant trials, a Federal Telecommunications Protection Act Trial, eminent domain jury trials, and a commercial collection practices act trial.
+- Served as lead counsel multi-day bench trials, first party insurance claims, breach of real estate contract claims, landlord/tenant trials, a Federal Telecommunications Protection Act Trial, eminent domain jury trials, and a commercial collection practices act trial.

 Ryan counsels his clients in all phases of the litigation process.
 His work includes claim analysis, interviewing key witnesses during depositions, discovery, preparation of motions and other court-required documentation, pre-trial preparation, trial, mediation and arbitration representation.